camptocamp/shared_config_manager/README.md

 * `target_dir`: the location where the source will be copied (default to the value of `id` in `/config`)
 * `excludes`: the list of files/directories to exclude
 * `template_engines`: a list of template engine configurations
+* `tags`: an optional list of tags.
+Slaves having `TAG_FILTER` defined will load only sources having the matching tag.

 #### GIT source configuration parameters